hiepsieunhan/backend-swe-interview-questions/answers/networking.md

 ## What will happen if some "packet" is missing on the way?

-When a packet is missing, network congestion is assumed to happen.
+When a packet is missing, here is something that could happen:
+- Sender is supposed to receive ACK from receiver but after timeout, it might resend the package.
+- Receiver is supposed to receive the package but after a timeout it could request the sender to resend the missing packages (selective retransmission)
+- Network congestion is assumed to happen.
 TCP has its own way to deal with network congestion.
 It is called TCP Congestion control.
 It starts when slow-start phrase, in which the transmit rate (congestion window) grows exponentially, doubling each round trip time.
 When a packet is lost, congestion avoidance begins.
 The transmit rate is cut into half, then increase linearly, usually by 1 each RTT.

 ## How to detect the appropriate number of packets to send (speed of sending packet)?

-Like above.
+Congession control

 ## How TCP close the connection?